spring-cloud/spring-cloud-kubernetes/readme.md

 - The property spring.cloud.kubernetes.secrets.labels behave as defined by [Map-based binding](https://github.com/spring-projects/spring-boot/wiki/Spring-Boot-Configuration-Binding#map-based-binding).
 - The property spring.cloud.kubernetes.secrets.paths behave as defined by [Collection-based binding](https://github.com/spring-projects/spring-boot/wiki/Spring-Boot-Configuration-Binding#collection-based-binding).
 - Access to secrets via API may be restricted for security reasons, the preferred way is to mount secret to the POD.

+#### PropertySource Reload

+Some applications may need to detect changes on external property sources and update their internal status to reflect the new configuration.
+The reload feature of Spring Cloud Kubernetes is able to trigger an application reload when its related ConfigMap or Secret change.

+This feature is disabled by default and can be enabled using the configuration property `spring.cloud.kubernetes.reload.enabled=true`
+ (eg. in the *application.properties* file).

+The following levels of reload are supported (property `spring.cloud.kubernetes.reload.strategy`):
+- **refresh (default)**: only spring beans annotated with `@ConfigurationProperties` or `@RefreshScope` are reloaded.
+This reload level leverages the refresh feature of Spring Cloud Context.
+- **restart_context**: the whole Spring _ApplicationContext_ is gracefully restarted.
+Beans are recreated with the new configuration.
+- **shutdown**: the Spring _ApplicationContext_ is shut down to activate a restart of the container.
+ When using this level, make sure that the lifecycle of all non-daemon threads is bound to the ApplicationContext and that a replication controller or replica set is configured to restart the pod.

+Example:

+Assuming that the reload feature is enabled with default settings, the following bean will be refreshed

 ### Pod Health Indicator